Our Programs

 We offer courses in one or two languages each year that are not part of our regular language offerings.
 The irregularly offered languages have the prefix LAN.
 For example, four semesters of Somali would be numbered/titled this way: LAN 101: Beginning Somali I, LAN 102: Beginning Somali II, LAN 201: Intermediate Somali I, LAN 202: Intermediate Somali II.
 A course in another language would have the same numbering with a different language name in the title (for example, LAN 101: Beginning Farsi I).

-We may also offer Wabanaki languages other than those listed above under the WAB prefix.
+We may also offer Wabanaki languages in addition to those listed above under the WAB prefix.

-If you would like to study a language at USM that is not on the list of regular offerings, please let us know by filling out this form.
+If you would like to study a language at USM that is not on the list of regular offerings, please let us know by completing a Language Course Suggestion Form.
 If we get enough interest in the same language, we will try to offer it.

 All the beginning and intermediate language offerings, including LAN, are four-credit courses and share the following level designations: